ajeetraina/bengaluru-bmtc-mcp/README.md

 ## Features

+Here're the list of things that you can find using MCP Client or chat window:

 - Real-time bus location tracking
 - Route information and scheduling
 - Stop details and ETA (Estimated Time of Arrival)
 - Support for over 2,200 bus routes and 8,400+ bus stops in Bengaluru
 - Authentication and authorization
 - Data caching and optimization